 This article maybe your third article, but it could be someone else’s first.

 The process for the garage epoxy floor, also known as the flake floor, is rather simple.

-Regardless if it is a one day install or a two to three day install.
+Regardless of option, one day install or a two/three day install.

 – Option #1 – 1 day install: polyurea polyaspartic or polyurea